 Try out the rides at Luna Park

 It’s tempting to walk into the big smiling mouth to see what he is so happy about.
-If you have a bit of time, why not, entry to the park is free – you just pay for the rides you choose
+If you have a bit of time, why not?
+Entry to the park is free although you will need a day pass to ride.

 Begin by following the harbour edge past Luna Park and around Lavender Bay.
 There are a couple of highlights here.

 Lots of small boats are moored in this part of the harbour, and there is a great view back to the city.
 This side of the Bridge is a good place to get a shot with the Harbour Bridge and the Opera House together.
 You can continue right around to Blue’s Point if you like.

-Just near the water’s edge, you will see a brick tunnel that leads to Clark Park on the top of the ridge and the secret garden.
+Near the water’s edge, you will see a brick tunnel leading to Clark Park on the top of the ridge and the secret garden in the middle.

 This short stroll in Lavender Bay will take about an hour and a half if you stop to take photos on the way.
 If you walked at a decent pace non-stop, you could do it in under an hour.

-When you finish exploring the garden you can head back to Luna Park Wharf you can catch a ferry to Circular Quay or even Darling Harbour.
-If you have some energy left I recommend walking back to the city across the bridge.
+When you finish exploring the garden, you can head back to Luna Park Wharf; you can catch a ferry to Circular Quay or Darling Harbour.
+If you have some energy left, I recommend walking back to the city across the bridge.